Doctors: Children's Mental Health Is Something Parents Need To Discuss With Their Kids

 “It’s all about teaching adults how to have conversations with children, conversations in general, building the habit, but also conversations that are difficult.
 So, how to talk about their mental health if you’re worried about them, how to talk about current events,” Dr. Hoet said.

-On Our Sleeves has tips to start the conversation and keep it going, and for problem-solving and giving advice to kids.READ MORE: Formerly Dismissed, 11 Prospective Jurors Summoned To Serve In Nikolas Cruz Death Penalty Trial
+On Our Sleeves has tips to start the conversation and keep it going, and for problem-solving and giving advice to kids.READ MORE: Gabby Petito’s Family Claims Brian Laundrie's Parents Knew Their Son Had Killed Her

 “Every day, a time when there are no distractions, maybe dinner time, in the car ride, at bedtime – asking open-ended questions about a child’s day.
 What was the best part of your day?
 Is there something bothering you right now?”
 Dr. Hoet said.